Adilius/WSDG/README.md

 Cron in linux, scheduler in windows

 ## Run continiously
-The script can be setup to run in the background as a continious process.
+The script can be setup to run in the background as a continuous process.

 ### Windows
 1. Run script to initialize variables: `python .\adiliuswsdg.py`